 Read on to discover Kelly Sullivan’s helpful tips for selecting the perfect cushion.
-As Senior Product Consultant for Direct Supply, she has more than 10 years of Senior Living experience with specialization in rehabilitation product evaluation and selection.
+As Senior Product Consultant for Direct Supply, she has more than 10 years of Senior Living and Healthcare experience with specialization in rehabilitation product evaluation and selection.

 Consider these popular cushion shapes: